 |Chemistry and Wine Chemistry (6 CP)|

-A minimum of 8 weeks (the total of 26 weeks is possible as well) has to be done in grape and wine production, but the remaining time of the training can be done in wine stores, wine trading companies or in wineries and wine estates in general business, sales, purchase and marketing.
+A part has to be done in grape and wine production, but the remaining time of the training can be done in wine stores, wine trading companies or in wineries and wine estates in general business, sales, purchase and marketing.

 After completion of the full-time training an informal confirmation written in English on company-headed stationery has to be issued confirming the numbers of weeks and the work areas of the pre-study internship.
 Furthermore the position of the signatory has to be mentioned.